mecid/mecid.github.io/_posts/2021-11-17-the-many-faces-of-shapestyle-in-swiftui.md

 }
 ```

-> To learn more about gradients, take a look at my dedicated "Gradients in SwiftUI" post.
+> To learn more about gradients, take a look at my dedicated ["Gradient in SwiftUI"](/2019/11/13/gradient-in-swiftui/) post.

 #### Hierarchical
 SwiftUI provides us a shape style that maps to one of the numbered content styles.
 It has a few static instances: *primary, secondary, tertiary, quaternary*.
 You can use one of them whenever you need to use the hierarchical styling of the content.